-On the Content Optimization page in your dashboard, you can craft new posts and update existing posts that are primed to perform well in search results.
-When you connect your Google Search Console account, we can provide you with Content Ideas — customized keyword suggestions for your site.
+And, when you connect your Google Search Console account to your dashboard, we can provide you with Content Ideas — customized keyword suggestions for your site.

 In this article, we’ve answered some frequently asked questions about Content Optimization and Content Ideas.
 If you have additional questions, feel free to reach out to us!